 In the telecom industry, customer service representatives are faced with restricted time to make a sale.
 It’s important that they have all of the customer’s information at their disposal from the moment they pick up or place a phone call; after all, time is of the essence.
 CRM allows this.

-A CRM also allow reps to quickly reference a customer’s most ordered items, upsell based on previous interactions, and identify popular products to cross-sell across multiple buyers.
+A CRM also allows reps to quickly reference a customer’s most ordered items, upsell based on previous interactions, and identify popular products to cross-sell across multiple buyers.
 It provides a quick and easy method for recording sales activities and then documenting and sharing information among sales professionals.

 8. Provide Immediate Feedback